skills/introduction-to-codeql/README.md

 4. Edit line 22 to replace the SQL statement with this text: `"SELECT * FROM books WHERE author LIKE %s", author`.

-5. Select **Commit changes...** from the top right.
+5. Click **Commit changes...** from the top right.
 The "Propose changes" window will pop up.
-Leave the defaults configured, and choose **Commit changes**.
+Leave the defaults configured, and click **Commit changes** again.
 6. CodeQL will now initiate a new scan.
 Check the status of that scan by navigating to **Actions** then choose the **CodeQL** action.
 Once the scan job completes, Actions will display a green check next to the last run.
 7. Once that CodeQL scan is done, navigate to **Security** > **Code scanning** to review the alerts.
 You should have zero open alerts and two closed alerts 🎉.
 Feel free to review the closed alerts, especially the audit trail.
-11. Wait about 20 seconds then refresh this page for the next step.
+8. Wait about 20 seconds then refresh this page for the next step.

 </details>